saibodicherla/miniTrelloApplication/README.md

 # mini-Trello Board

 This Project is built with React hooks, Styled-components which demonstrates an Users can create their task boards with several columns and move the tasks between them.
-Typically columns include task statuses:
+Typically columns include:

 1. Backlog,
 2. ToDo,